 The Company also retained the services of an independent forensic audit firm to investigate business transactions conducted by prior management.
-As a result of the findings of the forensic audit, subsequent to June 30, 2013, the Company filed a Notice for Civil Claim for damages against certain former members of management and a private company controlled by former members of management. (see SUBSEQUENT EVENTS).
+As a result of the findings of the forensic audit, during Q1-2014 the Company filed a Notice for Civil Claim for damages against certain former members of management and a private company controlled by former members of management. (see CONTINGENCIES).